 Thanks to its 49 strands, it has an unbelievable flexibility to it, and for being a 15lb trace, it is remarkably thin.
 These feature are undoubtedly highly advantageous when it comes to lure fishing for zander, as you want as little visibility and stiffness as possible.

-At the same time, the Prorex won’t stretch as much as other wires, which will result in a faster and more precise strike and hooking of the fish.
+At the same time, the Prorex won’t stretch as much as other wires, which will result in a more precise strike.

 Best Wire Trace for Dead and Live Bait